terra-money/LocalTerra/README.md

 ### Terra SDK for Python

-You can connect to the chain through LocalTerra's LCD server.
+Connect to the chain through LocalTerra's LCD server:

 ```python
 from terra_sdk.client.lcd import LCDClient